 \section{Introduction}

 Many websites (such as Google, Yahoo!, Facebook, and others) offer free services while displaying advertisements (or ads) to users.
-Often, each website has a single strip of fixed height, which is reserved for scheduling ads, and the set of displayed ads changes on a time basis.
-For such websites, the advertisement is the main source of revenue.
-Thus, it is important to find the best way to dispose the ads in the available time and space while maximizing the revenue~\citep{kumar2015optimization}.
+Each website often has a single strip of fixed height, which is reserved for scheduling ads, and the set of displayed ads changes on a time basis.
+For such websites, advertisement is the primary source of revenue.
+Thus, it is essential to find the best way to dispose the ads in the available time and space while maximizing the revenue~\citep{kumar2015optimization}.

 The revenue from web advertising grew considerably in the 21st century.
-In 2013, the total revenue was~US\$42{.}78 billion, an increase of~17\% from the previous year.
-It is estimated that the U.S. web advertising reached~US\$77 billion in 2016, and comprised~35\% of all advertising spending, overtaking television advertising~\citep{kumar2015optimization}.
-In 2016, ads in banners comprised~31,4\% of internet advertising (considering banners and mobile platforms), which represents a revenue of~US\$22{.}7 billion~\citep{silverman2010iab}.
+In~2022, the total revenue was~US\$209{.}7 billion, an increase of~10{.}8\% from the previous year.
+It is estimated that web advertising comprised~52\% of all advertising spending, overtaking television advertising.
+In 2022, banners and search engine ads comprised~70.5\% of internet advertising, representing a revenue of~US\$147{.}9 billion~\citep{2022iab}.
 Web advertising has created a multi-billionaire industry where algorithms for scheduling advertisements play an important role.

+Websites like Facebook and Mercado Livre (a large Latin American marketplace) use banners to display advertisements while users browse.
+Google displays ads sold through Google Ad Words in its search results within a limited area, in which ads are in text format and have sizes that vary according to the price (see Figure~\ref{fig:google_ads}).

-We consider the class of Scheduling of Advertisements Problems introduced by~\citet{adler2002scheduling}, where, given a set~${\cala = \{A_1, A_2, \dots, A_n\}}$ of advertisements, the goal is to schedule a subset~${\cala' \subseteq \cala}$ into a banner in~$K$ equal time-intervals.
+We consider the class of Scheduling of Advertisements problems introduced by~\citet{adler2002scheduling}, where, given a set~${\cala = \{A_1, A_2, \dots, A_n\}}$ of advertisements, the goal is to schedule a subset~${\cala' \subseteq \cala}$ into a banner in~$K$ equal time-intervals.
 The set of ads scheduled to a particular time interval~$j$,~${1 \le j \le K}$, is represented by a set of ads~${B_j \subseteq \cala'}$, which is called a \textit{slot}.
 Each ad~$A_i$ has a \textit{size}~$s_i$ and a \textit{frequency}~$w_i$ associated with it.
-The size~$s_i$ represents the amount of space~$A_i$ occupies in a slot, and the frequency~${w_i \leq K}$ represents the number of slots which should contain a copy of~$A_i$.
+The size~$s_i$ represents the amount of space~$A_i$ occupies in a slot, and the frequency~${w_i \leq K}$ represents the number of slots that should contain a copy of~$A_i$.
 An ad~$A_i$ can be displayed at most once in a slot, and~$A_i$ is said to be \textit{scheduled} if~$w_i$ copies of~$A_i$ appear in slots with at most one copy per slot~\citep{adler2002scheduling, dawande2003performance}.